Tips and tricks Best practice guides, FAQ & more

 Test automation lets you execute more tests, faster.
 This means you will also get more test results.
 So how can you handle those most effectively?

 Setting your team up for success with test automation analysis is arguably just as important as achieving success with the implementation.

 Here are four tips for analyzing test automation results:

 In extension of the best practices for analyzing test automation results outlined above, it is important to consider how to ensure environments that produce reliable test results.
-A golden rule in testing is that the quality of your tests is not any better than the quality of your test environments.
+The quality of your test results is only as good as the quality of your test environments.